pkgw/website/content/howto/capture-video-efficiently-on-linux.md

 Sometimes you want to record a video of your desktop screen on Linux, perhaps to create a prerecorded presentation.
-With modern screen resolutions, it can be super compute-intensive to record such a video, to the extent that it's worth taking special steps to make sure the recording process works well.
+With modern screen resolutions, it can be super compute-intensive to encode such a video, to the extent that it's worth taking special steps to make sure the recording process works well.

 On my machine (2020 Dell XPS 15 9500), the most important thing is to use